sharabshrestha99/Changelog-Component/README.md

 # Changelog Component

 A clean and responsive changelog component built with HTML and CSS.
 This component helps display updates, fixes, and new features in a visually appealing way.
+Created as part of the [Changelog Component Project](https://roadmap.sh/projects/changelog-component) from roadmap.sh.

 ## 🔴 Live Demo